FernandaMalta/pythonprojects_LEAD/README.md

 # Introduction

-The projects included in this repository were used as evaluative activities for the python programming course offered by LEAD Dell - Dell Research, Development and Innovation Center in partnership with the State University of Ceará (UECE).
+The projects included in this repository were used as assignments for the Python Programming course offered by *LEAD Dell - Dell Research, Development and Innovation Center* in partnership with the **Universidade Estadual do Ceará** (UECE).
 All activities were performed using the Jupyter Notebook platform and using python as the programming language, as it was one of the prerequisites of the course.

 ## Quick description of each project